 Don’t shock them

 A major reason for customers abandoning purchasing is cited as ‘cart shock’ (Baymard, 2016).
 Simply put this is when the customer is put off my unexpected costs before checking-out.
 This could be shock at how much the total basket comes to or just being put off by delivery charges.
-Consider recommending that your client offers reduced or free delivery if the customer fails to complete their order.
-When designing a cart abandonment email for a client, allow the customer to edit their basket easily so they can reduce the overall cost with a few clicks.
+Consider offering reduced or free delivery if the customer fails to complete their order.
+When designing a cart abandonment email, allow the customer to edit their basket easily so they can reduce the overall cost with a few clicks.

 Don’t forget browsers

 ‘Browe abandonment’ campaigns are emails that are triggered once a customer leaves a site after browsing but not putting anything into their cart.
-Clients tend to focus on cart abandonment but there’s no reason you shouldn’t suggest introducing a browsing abandonment campaign.
+Many companies tend to focus on cart abandonment but there’s no reason you shouldn’t introduce a browsing abandonment campaign.
 After all there’s no point waiting for a customer to put something in their basket if you can send them an email while they’re researching a purchase.

-These are just a few tips to help you really optimise your client’s email strategy when it comes to abandonment.
+These are just a few tips to help you really optimise your abandonment email strategy to recover more revenue.